 Learn All You Can

 Knowledge is power.
 The more you know, the more you can help your child.
 Educate yourself about treatment options such as Applied Behavioral Analysis (ABA), cognitive behavioral therapy, and physical and occupational therapy.
-Determine how much therapy you think your child will need, and balance therapy with family time and leisure time.
+Determine how much therapy your child will need, and balance therapy with family time and leisure time.

 Stay Scheduled